Delivery Methods

 From 1 January 2019, Free TAFE for Priority Courses is a Victorian Government program that will pay your tuition fees to study in this selected course at Wodonga TAFE, if you’re eligible, subject to minimum numbers.

 The student tuition fees published are indicative only and can be subject to change given individual circumstances at the time of enrolment.
 Funding made available to eligible individuals by State and Commonwealth Governments.
 If funding is utilised, this may affect future opportunities to access additional funding in the future.
-For more information see ‘Fee information and eligibility’ under the 'Apply Now' tab on the Wodonga TAFE website.
+For more information see ‘Fee information and eligibility’ under the 'How to Apply' tab on the Wodonga TAFE website.

 - Please allow one hour to complete the LLN Robot assessment.
 You will need a computer with speakers or headphones as there is an audio section in the assessment.